Name: Felicia Rose

 Place of Residence: Hyrum, Utah

-Three years ago, Felicia and her spouse moved to a homestead in northern Utah where they grow and preserve tomatoes, arugula, garlic, rhubarb, strawberries, apples, pears, ground cherries, goji berries, rosemary, hyssop, and many other crops.
+Felicia and her spouse live on a 1-acre homestead in northern Utah where they grow and preserve tomatoes, arugula, garlic, rhubarb, strawberries, apples, pears, ground cherries, goji berries, rosemary, hyssop, and many other crops.

 Current Projects: Sustaining a permaculture garden, experimenting with new recipes that use the food they raise and grow, living a bounteous life on a limited budget.